top of page

 "1946::Fifteen Weeks Later"

-After fifteen weeks of madness, the smallpox epidemic of 1946 came to an end.
-Nearly 400,000 British Columbians had rushed to protect themselves with a shield of vaccination, warding off any chance the smallpox virus had to propagate.
-Almost the same number of citizens were vaccinated in the State of Washington.
-In the final review of the outbreak, a total of 68 smallpox cases had been recorded, with 20 deaths and 41 survivors showing scars resulting from severe attacks.
+By June, after fifteen weeks of madness, the smallpox epidemic of 1946 had ended.
+In the final review of the outbreak, it was estimated that nearly a million citizens along the Pacific coast had rushed to protect themselves with a shield of vaccination, warding off any chance the smallpox virus had to propagate.
+A total of 68 smallpox cases had been recorded, with 20 deaths and 41 survivors showing scars resulting from a severe attack.

 1946::Vaccination Opposers